Connect with others who understand.

 Diagnosis

-Determining what particular substances trigger your CD can involve extensive allergy and irritant testing.
-Although this testing may sometimes be time-consuming or frustrating, it’s often worthwhile as you’ll come away knowing what to avoid.
+Finding out what substances trigger your CD may involve extensive allergy and irritant testing.
+While this process can be time-consuming or frustrating, it’s often worth it, as you’ll come away knowing what to avoid.

 Treatment

-In addition to the aforementioned treatment options, atopic dermatitis may also be treated with the following.
+In addition to the above treatment options, atopic dermatitis may also be treated with the following:

 Injectable Biologics

-These medications help control the immune system response that causes atopic dermatitis, rather than just controlling the rash from outside the body.
-The U.S. Food and Drug Administration (FDA) has approved Dupinext and Adbry — injectable forms of dupilumab and tralokinumab-ldrm, respectively — for treating atopic dermatitis.
+These medications target the immune system issues that cause atopic dermatitis, rather than just treating the rash.
+The U.S. Food and Drug Administration (FDA) has approved several injectable biologics for treating atopic dermatitis that isn’t controlled by other treatments.

 Phototherapy

-Also known as light therapy, phototherapy involves exposing affected skin to controlled doses of UV light.
-This treatment is often used to help control skin responses in people who struggle with repeated flare-ups that don’t respond to other treatments.
-Although phototherapy may be helpful in treating atopic dermatitis, it increases a person’s risk of skin cancer in the future.
+Phototherapy, or light therapy, involves exposing affected skin to controlled doses of UV light.
+This treatment is often used to help control skin responses in people with frequent flare-ups that don’t respond to other treatments for atopic dermatitis.
+However, phototherapy may increase the risk of skin cancer over time.
+Talk to your healthcare provider to decide if this treatment is right for you.

 Cognitive Behavioral Therapy and Biofeedback

-Cognitive behavioral therapy is a type of talk therapy that can help those with atopic dermatitis manage the interconnected physical and psychological impacts of the condition.
-Biofeedback may similarly help people become aware of and reduce sensations like itchiness caused by eczema.
+Cognitive behavioral therapy is a type of talk therapy that can help those with atopic dermatitis manage the emotional and physical challenges of AD.
+Biofeedback may also help people become more aware of and control sensations like itchiness caused by eczema.

-People can experience both atopic dermatitis and contact dermatitis at the same time.
-However, it’s easy to mistake CD for AD, especially in people who’ve already been diagnosed with the latter.
-The two conditions may be related, but researchers have had difficulty determining just how often the connections occur together and why.
-More research is necessary to verify a connection between them and understand how, when, and where they are connected.
+People can experience atopic dermatitis and contact dermatitis at the same time.
+However, it’s easy to mistake CD for AD, especially in people already diagnosed with AD.

-MyEczemaTeam is the social network for people with eczema and their loved ones.
-More than 42,000 members come together to ask questions, give advice, and share their experience with others who understand life with eczema.
+On MyEczemaTeam, the social network for people with eczema and their loved ones, more than 54,000 members come together to ask questions, give advice, and share their experiences with others who understand life with eczema.

-Do you have contact dermatitis in addition to atopic dermatitis?
-How do you manage both conditions?
-Share your thoughts in the comments below or by posting on MyEczemaTeam.
+Do you have atopic dermatitis, contact dermatitis, or both?
+How do you manage your symptoms?
+Share your thoughts in the comments below or by posting on your Activities page.

 A MyEczemaTeam Member